redux-saga/saga-query/README.md

 - Write middleware to handle fetching, synchronizing, and caching API requests on the front-end
-- A familiar middleware system that node.js developers are familiar with (e.g. express, koa)
+- A familiar middleware system that node.js developers are familiar with (e.g. koa)
-- Unleash the power of redux-saga to handle any async flow control use-cases
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
 - Full control over the data fetching and caching layers in your application
-- Fine tune queries and caching for your specific needs
+- Fine tune selectors for your specific needs
-- Pre-built middleware to cut out boilerplate for interacting with redux and redux-saga
-- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
-- Progressively add it to your codebase: all we do is add sagas and action creators to your system
-- Use it with any other redux libraries

 ## Why?